getWombats/Hftm_IN306_BlogService/README.md

 * [x] Implemented tests with and without authorization
 * [x] Implemented dev and prod profile
 * [x] Implemented flyway database migration
+* [x] Added github actions workflow yaml for automatically push image to github container registry
+* [x] Added docker compose file to run production profile

 # Roadmap

-* [ ] Create a docker compose to run production profile
 * [ ] Put all opening curly braces on new line (a hard one)
 * [ ] Pet my guinea pig. unfortunalety i dont have one.
 * [ ] Implement user accounts corresponding to keycloak accounts OR connect keycloak accounts